LuckyJimJD/LuckyJimJD.github.io/assets/presentations/DataTrespass.md

 ### Salting

-Salting may be overt (the salt discloses their union affiliation when they apply) or covert (the conceal their union affiliation).
+Salting may be overt (the salt discloses their union affiliation when they apply) or covert (they conceal their union affiliation).

 ***